 The term “routine” sometimes has a specific connotation in the field of deafblind education.
 We’re using it here to refer to conversational structure.
 The predictable beginning, middle, and end of a conversation.
 While the middle may change with the topic and emotion, there must be a back and forth exchange (serve and return) for it to be a conversation.
 The greeting at the beginning and the goodbye at the end are predictable, thereby creating a type of “routine”.

 We need to feel heard and affirmed by others; share a common language; be responded to through a back and forth exchange of dialogue; have closure on a topic of conversation.
 We need the ability to process feelings and ideas with others and reminisce about past experiences.
 These are elements of social interaction.
 These are the reasons we humans communicate.
 What happens when the most common elements of human interaction are not visually or auditorily available?
 How does one learn this basic human process without access to how a conversation looks or sounds?
 How do we seeing-hearing, deaf or blind humans apply the natural principles of interaction to a conversation that takes place in a tactile-bodily mode?

 Deafblind Interaction Menu

 Becoming the Expert Observer

 Observation is critical to becoming a good interaction partner.
-We need to study the nuances of a child’s attention – body language, posture, expression, tension, gaze.
-Remember, a deafblind person’s gaze doesn’t just apply to visual gaze.
+We need to study the nuances of attention – body language, posture, expression, tension, and gaze… Remember, a deafblind person’s gaze doesn’t just apply to their visual gaze.
 From a deafblind perspective, it might mean tactile or auditory gaze.
 Think of where a person’s attention is focused and how they are accessing the thing that draws their attention.

 That’s Just Something She Does